VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the VW ID.5 offers distinct more room – 549 L compared to 340 L. That’s a difference of about 209 L.
+Looking at boot space, the VW ID.5 offers noticeably more boot space – 549 L compared to 340 L. That’s a difference of about 209 L.

-In maximum load capacity, the VW ID.5 performs to a small extent better – up to 1561 L, which is about 241 L more than the Mercedes EQA.
+For maximum load capacity, the VW ID.5 offers moderately more capacity – up to 1,561 L, about 241 L more than the Mercedes EQA.

-When it comes to payload, VW ID.5 clearly perceptible takes the win – 549 kg compared to 425 kg.
+When it comes to payload, the VW ID.5 carries noticeably more – 549 kg compared to 425 kg.
 That’s a difference of about 124 kg.

 VW ID.5